Student loans are often the subject of confusion.

 Before jumping into repayment strategy and digging into tips and tricks for eliminating the debt, it is critical that a borrower understand the basics of student debt.
 Armed with a basic understanding of how student loans work, borrowers are much better equipped to understand ad evaluate different options.

 What is a Student Loan?

 In a student loan agreement, the lender is exchanging money in the present so that it can collect a greater sum of money in the future.
-Borrowers agree to these terms because they are betting that an education will enable them to afford to pay of the loan with interest per the terms of the agreement.
+Borrowers agree to these terms because they are betting that an education will be worth the investment.

 The most common student loan agreement is the Master Promissory Note (MPN).
 The MPN is the agreement between the federal government and student loan borrowers.
 Each student has to complete the MPN in order to receive federal student loans.

 Many consumers agree to contracts all the time without reading the actual terms and conditions.
 The MPN and other student loan agreements should be an exception.
 Though it is certainly a boring read, the language matters.

 Student loan contracts from private lenders can vary greatly from one lender to the next.
 Not only do the interest rates vary greatly, but some lenders try to sneak in terms that are unfair to consumers.
 When such terms are in the agreement, it is often best to reach out to other lenders to find a more fair deal.

 Even though all student loan contracts are different, many have similar terms and provisions that all borrowers should find and understand.